Attorney John Lemieux has been practicing law since 1980.

 After a loved one passes, family members will have to deal with the decedent’s estate.
 This can involve probate and/or administration of a trust.
 In the best cases, this process goes smoothly.
 However, disagreements can arise between heirs, beneficiaries, executors, personal representatives, and other interested parties.
 These disagreements can lead to costly and lengthy litigation in probate or civil courts.
 With the proper use of the mediation process, such time, expense, and emotional stress can be avoided.

 Reduce your chances of litigation with help from our Portland, ME estate disputes attorney at the Law Office of John Lemieux.
-Call (207) 709-0346 or contact us online for a free 30-minute consultation.
+Call (207) 709-0346 or contact us online for a free free 15-minute initial consultation to see if our mediation services are for you.
 Serving the areas of Mid Coast, Lewiston-Auburn, and York County.

 Estate Disputes in Maine